NkemJefersonAchia/alu-higher_level_programming/python-if_else_loops_functions/README.md

-the readme file for loops
+This is the read me file for if and else loops intranet assignment.